x7upLime/andrewdomain/content/posts/mail_install-en.md

  + cloud-user on the mail machine
  + GNOME DE with Evolution as an email client
  + blog.jacket.lime is the domain that we are controlling

+Please note also that I assume that **this setup is used only inside a closed lab environment**, as the cofiguration is not secure enough for any other kind of environment.

 ## Setup the MX record
 Take note of the mail machine's ip address, and setup the A record for it,